HomeUpdated to 2025 tax year

 Sources of Tax Law:

-1. Statutes (primarily the Income Tax Act and the Ontario Taxation Act, 2007)
+1. Statutes, primarily the Income Tax Act and the Ontario Taxation Act, 2007

-2. Regulations (primarily the Income Tax Act Regulations)
+2. Regulations, primarily the Income Tax Act Regulations

 3. Tax Treaties

-4. Court decisions (primarily from the Tax Court of Canada)
+4. Court decisions, primarily from the Tax Court of Canada

 Federal income tax is governed by the Canada Income Tax Act, while Ontario income tax is governed by the Ontario Taxation Act, 2007.
 Both Acts are supported by regulations.
 In addition, Canada has international tax treaties with other countries, which have the force of law.

-Some provisions in these Acts or regulations contain terms that are undefined or unclear, which can lead to disputes resolved through court decisions.
+Some provisions in these Acts and regulations contain terms that are undefined or unclear, which can lead to disputes resolved through court decisions.
 These decisions also form part of tax law.
 For example, the Income Tax Act requires residents of Canada to pay tax, but it does not define “resident.”
 The CRA relies on court decisions to determine the meaning of this term.

-To assist tax professionals, the CRA issues Income Tax Folios on specific topics.[3]
-These folios provide guidance and explanations, reflecting both court decisions and the CRA’s interpretation of the law.
-While helpful, folios are not legally binding on courts or the CRA.
+To assist tax professionals, the CRA issues Income Tax Folios on specific topics.[2]
+These folios provide guidance and explanations, reflecting both court decisions and the CRA’s own interpretation of the law.
+While very helpful, folios are not legally binding on courts or the CRA.

 Potentially useful Tax Folios for low to moderate income individuals include: